 Strategies

-- Strengthen east-west connectivity to and from the districts
+- Strengthening east-west connectivity to and from the district.

-- Leverage university and city transit and infrastructure
+- Leveraging university and city transit and infrastructure.

-- Address facility condition issues through renewal and replacement
+- Addressing facility condition issues through renewal and replacement.

 Priority Projects in District